 If your tickets are at will call, you can pick up your tickets on the night of the event only at the box office when it opens.
 The box office will open a few minutes before the posted door time.
 You must present a valid picture ID and the credit card used for the purchase.
 No ID = no admission.
 No exceptions.

 For most shows you may transfer tickets to a second party, however some shows are noted as NO TRANSFERS of tickets, please be aware that transfers are not always allowed for every show.
-If the purchaser is unable to attend the event, or is purchasing the tickets for someone else, the purchaser (card holder) must photocopy their ID and write a signed release note on the photocopy.
+If the purchaser is unable to attend the event, or is purchasing the tickets for someone else, the purchaser (card holder) must photocopy their ID and credit card used for purchase and write a signed release note on the photocopy.
 The note must read:

 I, (card-holder’s name) am transferring my tickets for (the event) to (ticket recipient’s name).